iomesh/docs/docs/deploy/prerequisites.md

   <!--END_DOCUSAURUS_CODE_TABS-->

-2. Edit `/etc/iscsi/iscsid.conf` by setting `node.startup` to `manual`:
+2. Edit `/etc/iscsi/iscsid.conf` by setting `node.startup` to `manual`.

     ```shell
     sudo sed -i 's/^node.startup = automatic$/node.startup = manual/' /etc/iscsi/iscsid.conf
     ```
-    > **_NOTE_: The default value of the MaxRecvDataSegmentLength in /etc/iscsi/iscsi.conf is 32,768, which limits the maximum number of PVs(about 80,000) in IOMesh.
-If you want to create more than 80,000 PVs in IOMesh, it is recommended to set the value of MaxRecvDataSegmentLength to 163,840 or higher.**
+    > **_NOTE_: The default value of the MaxRecvDataSegmentLength in /etc/iscsi/iscsi.conf is set at 32,768, and the maximum number of PVs is limited to 80,000 in IOMesh.
+To create PVs more than 80,000 in IOMesh, it is recommended to set the value of MaxRecvDataSegmentLength to 163,840 or above.**

-3. Disable SELinux:
+3. Disable SELinux.

     ```shell
     sudo setenforce 0
     sudo sed -i 's/^SELINUX=enforcing$/SELINUX=permissive/' /etc/selinux/config
     ```

-4. Ensure `iscsi_tcp` kernel module is loaded:
+4. Ensure `iscsi_tcp` kernel module is loaded.

     ```shell
     sudo modprobe iscsi_tcp
     sudo bash -c 'echo iscsi_tcp > /etc/modprobe.d/iscsi-tcp.conf'
     ```

-5. Start `iscsid` service:
+5. Start `iscsid` service.

     ```shell
     sudo systemctl enable --now iscsid
     ```

-### Setup Local Metadata Store
+### Set Up Local Metadata Store

-IOMesh uses local path `/opt/iomesh` to store metadata.
-Ensure that there is at least 100 GB free space at `/opt`.
+IOMesh stores metadata in the local path `/opt/iomesh`.
+Ensure that there is at least 100Gb of available space at `/opt`.

-### Setup Data Network
+### Set Up Data Network

-To avoid contention on network bandwith, it is necessary to setup a seperate network segment for IOMesh cluster.
-The `dataCIDR` defines the IP block for IOMesh data network.
-Every node running IOMesh should have an interface with IP address belonging to the `dataCIDR`.
+To avoid contention on network bandwidth, set up a separate network for the IOMesh Cluster.
+The `dataCIDR` defines IP block for the IOMesh data network.
+Every node running IOMesh should have an interface with an IP address belonging to `dataCIDR`.